Deepak-Dalal/Document-Management-System/README.md

 ## Overview

-This is a backend API for a Document Management System built using Node.js, Express.js, Sequelize, and Supabase PostgreSQL.
+This is a backend APIs service for a Document Management System built using Node.js, Express.js, Sequelize, and Supabase PostgreSQL.
 It provides RESTful endpoints for managing folders and files, including CRUD operations, metadata retrieval, and file sorting.

 ### Postman APIs Testing Screenshots